MirandaMG20/total_recall/README.md

 Add a new element, "Cloud City" to the array

 ### E. Mix It Up
 Note: You don't really need `.splice()` for these.
 You could use it, but there are simpler array methods that are more appropriate.

 Given the following array: `const myArray = [5, 10, 500, 20]`

 - Add the string "Aegon"to the end of the array.
   Add another string of your choice to the end of the array.
-- Remove the 5from the beginning of the array.
+- Remove the 5 from the beginning of the array.
-- Add the string "Bob Marley"to the beginning of the array.
+- Add the string "Bob Marley" to the beginning of the array.
 - Remove the string of your choice from the end of the array.
 - Reverse this array using `Array.prototype.reverse()`.
 - Did you mutate the array?
 What does mutate mean?
   Did the .reverse()method return anything?

 ### F. Biggie Smalls
 Create a variable that contains an integer.
 Write an `if ... else` statement that:
 - `console.log()s` "little number" if the number is entered is less than 100
 - `console.log()s` "big number" if the number is greater than or equal to 100.

 ### G. Monkey in the Middle
 Write an `if ... else if ... else` statement:

-1. console.log()little numberif the number entered is less than 5.
+1. console.log()little number if the number entered is less than 5.
 2. If the number entered is more than 10, log big number.
-3. Otherwise, log "monkey".
+3. Otherwise, log "Monkey".